-Key words: Interactive Environments, Computer Vision, Machine Perception, Man-Machine Interaction, Perceptual User Interfaces.
+Keywords: Computer Vision, Interactive Environments, Machine Perception, Man-Machine Interaction, Perceptual User Interfaces.

 The objective of Project PRIMA is to develop a scientific and technological foundation for interactive environments.
 An environment is said to be "interactive" when it is capable of perceiving, acting, and communicating with its occupants.
 The construction of such environments offers a rich set of problems related to interpretation of sensor information, learning, machine understanding and man-machine interaction.
 Our goal is make progress on a theoretical foundation for cognitive or "aware" systems by using interactive environments as a source of example problems, as well as to develop new forms of man machine interaction.